Protected Audience API (formerly FLEDGE) in Privacy Sandbox on Android: reinventing the mobile ad network?

-How does an ad go from an advertiser through a publisher to a person?
-If Google’s plans come to fruition, that’s going to change significantly on the world’s most popular computing platform in less than two years.
+How will Google’s new Protected Audience API work in Privacy Sandbox on Android?
+And how will an ad go from an advertiser through a publisher to a person?
+If Google’s privacy plans come to fruition, that flow is going to change significantly on the world’s most popular computing platform in less than two years.

 When Apple introduced SKAdNetwork to iOS in 2021, it changed the privacy narrative on the planet’s most profitable mobile platform.
 Privacy Sandbox on Android is largely seen as Google’s answer, but the technology that Google is building into PSA goes far beyond privacy.
 There are significant changes to how mobile SDKs operate, major upheaval to how advertisers target audiences, and huge transformation in how attribution will work after the GAID is retired from service.